Hanns Wolf: Piano concerto

-The piano concerto was probably composed in 1929, it known to be performed as early as 1935 in Coburg by the Coburg Gesellschaft der Musikfreunde.
+The piano concerto was probably composed in 1929; it is known to be performed as early as 1935 in Coburg by the Coburg Gesellschaft der Musikfreunde.
 Another performance was given on 21 July 1938, in a music program including Hector Berlioz's Roman Carnival overture, and Tchaikovsky's 6th Symphony, in this performance Hanns Wolf was the pianist.
 In 1939, under the baton of Otto Miehler (1903–1968) in the Flensburg Grenzlandtheater the piano concerto was performed again with Wolf as the pianist; the work was celebrated and was very successful in this performance.
 That same year, Wolf's 5 Franconian Dances for Four hands was published by Anton Böhm & Sohn.
-Due to World War II, the piece wasn't performed again until 60 years later on 17 January 1997, when it was performed and recorded with pianist Dana Borsan and the National Radio Orchestra of Romania conducted by Ludovic Bács.
+Due to World War II, the piece was not performed again until 60 years later on 17 January 1997, when it was performed and recorded with pianist Dana Borsan and the National Radio Orchestra of Romania conducted by Ludovic Bács.
 Karl Urlberger organized and helped the performance by bringing the sheet music.

 On 8 September 2011, in the 2011 George Enescu Festival, Dana Borsan again performed the piano concerto, but with the "Moldova" Philharmonic Orchestra conducted by Sébastian Rouland.
 This performance was recorded, and was published on YouTube on 25 April 2013, thus making Wolf more well-known.